 Passive houses are airtight, and because of that, there needs to be a ventilation system.
-This system used to exchange the air inside with air outside the structure.
+This system is used to exchange the air inside with air outside the structure.
 The system is specially optimized to keep all of the heat in the house and to keep the cooler air out.

 There is a higher cost associated with building a passive house.
-It’s essential that before you start looking into building or buying one that you understand these costs.
+It’s essential that before you start looking into building or buying one you understand these costs.
 There is a different “standard price” depending on where you’re located and what goes into the house, but, in general, the cost is still higher than a standard home.

 Why Passive Housing?